Brazil's expulsion of protesters slammed on social media

 With political feeling in Brazil running high ahead of Rousseff's trial this month, Temer was booed by some members of the crowd during Friday's glittering opening ceremony in the Maracana stadium.
 The jeers were even louder at a square in a poor area of downtown Rio where thousands watched the ceremony on a giant screen.

-Small protests against Temer at the Games began before the opening ceremony, during the football tournament that starts two days before.
+Small protests against Temer at the Games began before the opening ceremony, during the soccer tournament that starts two days before.

 In the southeast Brazilian city of Belo Horizonte, spectators wearing letters on their T-shirts spelling 'Temer Out' were expelled from the stadium, local media reported.